theia-ide/theia-vscodecov/README.md

 ## Use

-Run from VS Code extendion directory:
+Run from VS Code extension directory:

     npx theia-vscodecov